NiccoloSalvini/thesis/docs/03-apiinfrastructure.md

 ### Logging{#logging}

-Plumber uses "filters" that can be used to describe a "pipeline" for processing incoming request.
+Plumber uses "filters" that can be resorted to describe a "pipeline" for processing incoming request.
 This enables API maintainers to separate complex logic into discrete, comprehensible steps.
 Usually, before trying to find an endpoint that satisfies a request, Plumber passes the request through the _filters_.
 When APIs are called, requests pass through filters one at a time and Plumber forwards i.e. `forward()` the request to the next filter untill the endpoints.
-Filters applications ranges from excluding client request based on request parameters or may offer a thin layer of authentication.
+Filters applications ranges from excluding client request based on request parameters or may offer also a thin layer of authentication.
 Filters might also be used as a logging for requests where logging, i.e. the act of keeping a log [@wiki:logging], is recording events in an operating system or running software from other users of communication software, or messages among different subjects.
-Logging is .
+A request log filter might have this appearance:

 ```r